BOARD OF DIRECTORS

 Tracy Batchelder, Administrator

-Tracy has volunteered for her children’s school gardens and parent teacher organizations for many years.
-She believes that school gardens play an important role by introducing students to essential connections between nature and their own health.
-Tracy has a Masters of Environmental Management (MEM) from Duke University and a B.A. from U.C.
-Berkeley.
-She has worked on conservation projects and programs in the United States and Latin America with government agencies and non-profit organizations.
+Tracy has volunteered for her children’s school gardens and parent teacher organizations for many years and loves to tinker around in her own garden.
+She appreciates the important role school gardens play in introducing students to essential connections between nature and their own health.
+She has a Masters of Environmental Management (MEM) and spent her early professional years working on conservation projects and programs in the United States and Latin America with government agencies and non-profit organizations.
 Working with SGN affords her the opportunity to combine her experience in non-profit management and natural resources management with her interest in education, gardening, and nutrition.